GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/slider.md

 A slider would be useless if the game can't react when its value is changed.

 Slider values can be read with the `Value()` expression.
-It's often useful to store this in a variable or use it to change the position of an object.
+It's can be used to store this as a variable or use it to change a proprty of an object.

 ![](/gdevelop5/objects/slider-value-expression.png)

 Sliders and toggle switches can be useful to make a settings panel.
-As the settings panel and the game may be in different scene, the value can be stored in a global variable to be able use it in the game scene.
+As the settings panel and the game may be in different scene, the value can be stored in a global variable to use it in other game scenes.